fudongbai/fudongbai.github.io/_posts/2018-10-17-android-performance-profiling-tool-simpleperf.md

 ## Visualize profiling data
 ### Generate flamegraph with Inferno
-Inferno is a tool to generate flamegraphs for android programs.
+Inferno is a tool to generate flamegraph for android programs.
 It was originally written to profile surfaceflinger (Android compositor) but it can be used for other C++ program.
 It uses simpleperf to collect data.
 Programs have to be compiled with frame pointers